|

 physical brain activity

-– conscious experience depends on a second entity
+– conscious experience depends on a second

-with physical attributes, the conscious mind, which interacts with the
+with physical attributes, the conscious mind,

 brain to

-produce phenomenal experience.
-Subjective experiences of qualia are an
+experiences of qualia are an

 effect

-in the mind resulting from neural electrical activity in specific
+in the mind resulting from neural electrical

 regions of

 the brain.
-A philosophical zombie duplicate of a person is impossible
+A philosophical zombie duplicate of

 because a

-physical duplicate would necessarily include a conscious mind as well
+physical duplicate would necessarily include a

 as a

-physical body and thus would entail conscious experience.
-The unity of
+physical body and thus would entail conscious

-consciousness results from the unity of the mind’s “field of
+consciousness results from the unity of the

 consciousness”.

-The mind is the subject in whom
+The mind is the subject in

 phenomenal states are unified.